2018 Changing Definitions and Rate Increases for Large Packages:

 A few years ago, the industry-standard dimensional divisor was 194.
 Today, it’s 139 across the board for both UPS and FedEx.

 Next, carriers have been raising rates for large and oversize packages.
-In its 2018 rate announcement, UPS raised its large package surcharge from $10 to $80 and then beginning July 8, to $90.
+In its 2018 rate announcement, UPS raised its large package surcharge to $80 and then beginning July 8, to $90.
 An additional handling surcharge on packages weighing more than 70 pounds rose to $19 per package.

 And rates aren’t just rising.
 Carriers have also been changing the rules about what counts as “oversized” or “large.”